 Working with a financial advisor can look however you want it to look.
 If you’re not into stuffy offices, sales pitches, or spending eight hours on the golf course, you’ve got plenty of other options.
 One of the best ways to take full advantage of those options is to work with a financial advisor online.

 A financial advisor should be somebody who can help you with your goals and who understands your life.
 That doesn’t necessarily mean you need to share intimate thoughts and feelings (although you can), and you don’t need to pick somebody who’s exactly like you.
 But you’re best served by somebody who—more or less—understands what wavelength you’re on.

-So, what do you gain from working with your advisor online?
+So, what do you gain from working with an advisor online?

 No Geographic Limitations

 Traditionally, people worked with financial advisors based on geography: Whoever lives closest to you is the person you work with, for better or worse.
 Also, you might end up with whoever you see most often at community events or around town.
 Right or wrong, that’s just what you did.

 Now, you’ve got numerous options from advisors around the world.
 It’s still critical to investigate advisors, but that’s easier than ever.

 - Explore what credentials and education they have, such as the CFP® designation, at a minimum.

 - Ensure they have a clean regulatory background by looking them up on Brokercheck.

 - Find out what type of work they do and what types of clients they typically work with.